-Yesterday I woke up at an airport hotel and took a prebooked taxi to the airport to make sure I wouldn’t miss my flight to Madrid with all the extra check, controls etc. I even paid for fast-track through security, which I think most of the passengers had done… So I got there hours early in the end, but rather that than missing the flight.
+Yesterday I woke up at an airport hotel and took a prebooked taxi to the airport to make sure I wouldn’t miss my flight to Madrid with all the extra checks, controls, codes etc. I even paid for fast-track through security, which I think most of the passengers had done… So I got there hours early in the end, but rather that than missing the flight.

-At Madrid we were herded into an allmighty queue to scan our SpTH passenger locator forms with all relavant information – firm and efficient checks that took hardly no time at all.
+At Madrid we were herded into an almighty queue to scan our SpTH (Spain Travel Health) passenger locator forms with all relevant information – firm and efficient checks that took hardly no time at all.
 As long as you have all your documents and QR codes sorted and preferably printed off as well, you should be able to get through the whole thing quite easily.
-I only had hand luggage as well so in no time at all I was at T4 with time to relax for a bit before my bus to Burgos.
+I only had hand luggage, so before I knew it I was at T4 with time to relax for a bit before my bus to Burgos.

 This morning I organised my belongings into the mandatory packing photo – missing as usual was the sleeping bag which is having a last puff-up before being squashed every day, and the stuff that was in the bathroom.
 But the items of clothing and rain and sun protection were all there.
 Then I went out to have late coffee with David, and ended up having morcilla, the Burgos version of blood sausage, for brunch.
 When in Burgos etc.